Divorce in Quebec

 Divorce, Legal Separation, De Facto Separation: The Differences

-De facto separation: you stop living together without any legal formality.
+You stop living together without any legal formality.
 You remain married with all the obligations of marriage.
 No division of assets is carried out.
-This is the situation of many couples before formalizing their separation.

-Legal separation: a judgment officially ends the shared life.
+A judgment officially ends the shared life.
 Custody, child support and division of assets are settled, but the marriage is not dissolved.
 You cannot remarry.
+See Éducaloi on legal separation.

 Note for common-law partners: if you are not married or in a civil union, you do not need to divorce.
-The separation of common-law partners does not require a judgment (except for child custody and child support).
 Family patrimony does not apply to common-law partners.
-However, since June 30, 2025, the new parental union regime grants new protections to common-law partners who have a child in common born or adopted after that date (notably protection of the family residence and the compensatory allowance).
+However, since June 30, 2025, the new parental union regime grants new protections to common-law partners who have a child in common born or adopted after that date.
+See our guide on Common-Law Separation.

 Using Artificial Intelligence in Your Divorce